jayyx3/Walmart-Sales-Data-Analysis-with-SQL-Python/README.md

-# Walmart Data Analysis: End-to-End SQL + Python Project P-9
+# Walmart Data Analysis

 ## Project Overview

 This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
-We utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
-The project is ideal for data analysts looking to develop skills in data manipulation, SQL querying, and data pipeline creation.
+I utilized Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
 ---

 ## Project Steps